DocuDroid/DocuDroid-worms-repo/README.md

 ## Current Features

 - Typos and grammar fixes
-- Multiple dynamic prompts can be set, each prompt is sent as a sepparate comment on the PR
+- Multiple dynamic prompts can be set, each prompt is sent as a sepparate comment in your PR

 ## Wanted Features